-The Golden Gate Bridge is San Francisco's iconic landmark.
-So much so it is sometimes used synonymously with San Francisco as well.
 The Golden Gate Bridge is an engineering marvel and a California Historical Landmark.
 Today there are other areas like the Crissy Field, Palace of Fine Arts, and the Japanese Tea Garden - which form a part of the Golden Gate Recreational Area.